Scanning the QR Code And Make an Accurate Diagnosis

 If not, then the moment when the cycle stops should be checked and analyzed in details.

-Do all actions associated with this stage of the process function normally?
+Do all actions function normally?

 If the answer is no, then it is worth it to check the operative part and the connections between the actuators.
 If they function properly, then the receptivity associated with this step should be controlled.